TEN-framework/ten_framework/README.md

 # TEN Framework

-**TEN** stands for **Transformative Extensions Network** and represents the Next-Gen AI-Agent Platform, the world's first truly real-time multimodal agent framework.
-If you like our project, please click the star button to stay updated with TEN.
+**TEN** stands for **Transformative Extensions Network** and represents the Next-Gen AI-Agent Framework, the world's first truly real-time multimodal AI agent framework.

 The TEN framework offers the following advantages: